Courses

 Many use Wrike for professional services.
 We just wish the features weren’t a part of the company’s nickel-and-diming scheme.

-The professional services bundle is designed to make task management and business process management easy.
+The professional services bundle is designed to make task management, business processes and client management easy.
 Powerful tools will help with team communication and collaboration, and there are enough tools to help manage ongoing tasks.
 If you manage professional service teams and want to know more about pricing, you must contact Wrike directly.

 Individual add-ons are also available.
 Wrike “lock” enables encryption key management and Wrike “two-way sync” unlocks support for Jira (read our Jira Review), GitHub and more.
 There’s also Wrike “marketing insights” and Wrike “integrate” available.
 These options can be added to plans from Business and up.
 Unfortunately, this comes across as a shameless cash grab.